Our Services

 Helpful Resources

-Berberine is generally avoided in pregnancy because limited human data and concerning mechanisms from animal and pharmacology studies suggest risks to the baby, including interference with bilirubin clearance that could worsen newborn jaundice, possible uterine stimulation, placental transfer, and unpredictable blood sugar lowering; it is also usually avoided while breastfeeding.
+Berberine is generally not recommended during pregnancy.
+Limited human research, combined with animal and pharmacology studies, suggests potential risks to the baby.
+These include interference with bilirubin clearance (which may worsen newborn jaundice), possible uterine stimulation, placental transfer, and unpredictable drops in blood sugar.
+Berberine is also typically avoided while breastfeeding.

 Berberine is a natural compound found in several plants, including goldenseal, barberry, and Oregon grape.
 In recent years, berberine supplements have become popular for supporting blood sugar balance, cholesterol levels, gut health, and even weight management.
 Because of these potential benefits, many women of childbearing age may already be taking berberine when they become pregnant—or may wonder if it's safe to continue.